Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 What are the 7 principles of UX design?

-The seven core principles are user-centered design, consistency, visual hierarchy, feedback and response, accessibility, simplicity and efficiency, and error prevention and recovery—fundamentals that create intuitive digital experiences across all platforms.
+The seven core principles are user-centered design, consistency, visual hierarchy, feedback and response, accessibility, simplicity and efficiency, and error prevention and recovery.
+These fundamentals create usable digital experiences across platforms, and they matter particularly when your users need to reach value quickly without extensive training.

 What's the difference between UX principles and UX best practices?

-Principles are timeless fundamentals like consistency and feedback that apply across all contexts.
+Principles are durable fundamentals—like consistency and feedback—that apply across all contexts regardless of platform or technology.
 Best practices are specific techniques—like using skeleton screens or 44px touch targets—that evolve with technology and user expectations.
-Principles guide strategy; practices guide implementation.
+Principles shape strategy; practices shape implementation decisions.

 How do I apply UX principles to AI-powered products?